MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-windows-10.md

     You can also **Import** a `.csv` file with this information.

   - **Remote address ranges**: Enter the allowed remote network IPv4 address ranges that can use the VPN.
 Only IP addresses in this range use this VPN.
-IP addresses not in this range can't use this VPN.

     For example, enter `10.0.0.22` for the lower port and `10.0.0.122` for the upper port.